VIDA-NYU/reprozip-examples/digits-sklearn/README.md

 To run this experiment without ReproZip, you will need to install [scikit-learn](http://scikit-learn.org/) and run each script with Python, in the aforementioned order.

+If you are using the Vagrant machine provided by this repository, run the following:

+    $ vagrant ssh
+    $ workon digits-sklearn
+    $ cd reprozip-examples/digits-sklearn/
+    $ python 01_getdata.py
+    $ python 02_classifier.py
+    $ python 03_predict.py
+    $ python 04_confusion_matrix.py

 ReproZip Package
 ----------------